 For this reason, eye drops that are muscarinic agonists, such as pilocarpine, can be used to treat elevated intraocular pressure (glaucoma), lowering intraocular pressure by increasing the outflow of aqueous humor.
 Stimulation of beta 1 receptors on the ciliary body epithelium increases the production of aqueous humor.
 Therefore, beta 1 antagonists such as betaxolol are also often used to treat glaucoma, since they reduce the production of aqueous humor.

 Arterioles of the body mostly express alpha 1 receptors on their smooth muscle cells.
 Activating these receptors results in an increase in intracellular calcium causing smooth muscle contraction.
 This contraction narrows the diameter of the arteriole lumen thus reducing blood flow.
 Since arterioles express primarily alpha 1 receptors, you might imagine that an increase in sympathetic nerve firing would result in vasoconstriction of most arterioles.
 Arterioles of certain organs including skeletal muscle and cardiac muscle express beta 2 receptors in addition to alpha 1 receptors.
 Beta 2 receptors are activated primarily by circulating epinephrine and their stimulation causes relaxation of smooth muscle and vasodilation.
 The degree of vasodilation is dependent on the density of alpha 1 vs. beta 2 receptors expressed on arterioles in a particular tissue as well as on the concentration of epinephrine in the blood.
-During a "fright, flight, or fight" response, vasodilation of certain arterioles supplying skeletal tissue is essential.
+During a "fright, flight, or fight" response, vasodilation of certain arterioles such as the ones supplying the heart is essential for optimal function.
+Therefore, blood vessels of the heart will have a larger density of beta 2 receptors.
+But, the large majority of systemic blood vessels will have a higher density of alpha 1.
 Ample oxygen and nutrients are critical when running away from ferocious bears or scary dating situations.

 Since alpha 1 receptors are so important in regulating the size of arterioles, activating or blocking them can greatly influence blood pressure.
 Prazosin is an alpha 1 antagonist used to treat high blood pressure.
 It can also be used to treat Raynaud's disease which results from excessive vasoconstriction particularly in the fingers, cutting off the blood supply leading to cold fingers and in severe cases gangrene.